-We maintain seven manufacturing liaison offices in six Asia Pacific countries.
+We maintain eight manufacturing liaison offices in seven Asia Pacific countries.
 Our personnel in these offices monitor production at our contract manufacturers' facilities to ensure our products are manufactured to our specifications.

-In 2022, our apparel, accessories and equipment products for our wholesale customers and DTC businesses were manufactured into finished goods in 14 countries.
-In 2022, finished goods manufacturers in Vietnam, Bangladesh, Indonesia, and India produced approximately 40%, 20%, 15% and 10%, respectively, of these products.
+In 2023, our apparel, accessories and equipment products for our wholesale and direct-to-consumer ("DTC") businesses were manufactured into finished goods in 15 countries.
+In 2023, finished goods manufacturers in Vietnam, Bangladesh, Indonesia, and India produced approximately 40%, 20%, 15% and 10%, respectively, of these products.
 Five of the largest contract finished goods manufacturers account for approximately 30% of our apparel, accessories and equipment production, with the largest manufacturer accounting for approximately 10%.

-In 2022, our footwear products for our wholesale customer and DTC businesses were manufactured into finished goods in six countries.
-In 2022, finished goods manufacturers in Vietnam and China produced approximately 70% and 20%, respectively, of these products.
-Five of the largest contract finished goods manufacturers account for approximately 65% of our footwear production, with the largest manufacturer accounting for approximately 20% and two manufacturers accounting for approximately 15% each.
+In 2023, our footwear products for our wholesale and DTC businesses were manufactured into finished goods in five countries.
+In 2023, finished goods manufacturers in Vietnam and China produced approximately 75% and 20%, respectively, of these products.
+Five of the largest contract finished goods manufacturers account for approximately 75% of our footwear production, with the two largest manufacturers accounting for approximately 20% each and three manufacturers accounting for approximately 15%, 10% and 10% individually.

 Raw materials for the finished goods manufacturing of our apparel, accessories, equipment, and footwear products are primarily sourced from Asia and are purchased directly by our contract manufacturers.
+In addition, our trademark licensees directly contract for the manufacture of their products.